emnigma/freesurfer-group-analysis/readme.md

 ## Reconstruction

-before group analysis start you need to reconstruct all study subjects by running [run_all.sh](/run_all.sh) in subjects folder
+before group analysis start you need to reconstruct all study subjects by running [run_all.sh](/run_all.sh), supplied by necessary arguments (read below)

 ## Set up